jruels/adv-k8s/labs/06-networking/index.md

 It’s sometimes the case that long-running applications can end up in a problematic state without crashing, and the `kubelet` will fail to recognize the need to intervene.
 For this reason, Kubernetes allows you to define different types of probe operations against containers, which the `kubelet` will execute periodically to assess container state.

 ## Create Pod with liveness-exec probe
-Open `simple_liveness.yaml` in an editor and update to look like below:
+Open `simple_liveness.yaml` in an editor and review:
 ```
 apiVersion: v1
 kind: Pod